elbereth/DragonUnPACKer/trunk/DragonUnPACKer/docs/core/readme.txt

  Interface:
  ----------

- There is a Menu, a Tool Bar, 2 Explorer Lists and a Status Bar.
+ There is a Menu, a Tool Bar, 2 Explorer Lists, an optional preview panel (on the right) and a Status Bar.

  Here is a list of all menus:
  Menu                             Description